-Information Specific to Hybrid/Online Class Students (SLN 74137).
-This is a hybrid class.
+INFORMATION Specific to Hybrid/Online Class Students (SLN 13285 & 32025).
+Your class is a hybrid class.
 All lecture and other class materials are online, you are only required to come to class to take the 3 midterm and the final exams, dates and times given below.

-This hybrid class runs in parallel with the regular on-ground CHM 233 class.
+The hybrid class runs in parallel with the regular on-ground CHM 233 class.
 The two classes will share the same website, lectures and all class materials.
 The two classes will have same midterm and final exams.
-Both classes will take the exams on the same dates at the same times.
-All exams will be held in PS H-152, do NOT come to LSA-191, only the regular/onground students take their tests in that room.
+Both classes will take the exams on the same dates at the same times, except that hybrid students take the tests in a different room.
+All exams for the Hybrid class will be held in PS H-152, do NOT come to LSA-191, only the regular/onground students take their tests in that room.